 Except in the case of an allowable late disbursement (34 CFR section 685.303(d)), before disbursing the loan proceeds, the institution must determine that the student maintained continuous eligibility from the beginning of the loan period.
-Option 1 and Option 2 institutions may not disburse loan proceeds until they have obtained a legally enforceable promissory note.
-Option 1 and standard origination institutions may only disburse funds for students listed on the Actual Disbursement Roster (34 CFR sections 685.301 and 685.303).
+An institution under the advance payment method may not disburse loan proceeds until they have obtained a legally enforceable promissory note.
+An institution under reimbursement or cash monitoring payment method must have obtained a legally enforceable promissory note and may request funds only for those that they have already disbursed funds to students (34 CFR sections 685.301 and 685.303).
+(See III.C, "Cash Management," for discussion of payment methods.)
 (Requirements for student eligibility are found in Appendix A.)